shamsad-alam-meraj/boi-exchange-client/README.md

 GitHub Server-Side: Explore the server-side code repository on [GitHub](https://github.com/meraj191-35-2735/boi-exchange-server).

 ### Live Demo
-Experience Boi Exchange firsthand by checking out our live demo [here](https://boi-exchange-web.web.app/).
+Experience Boi Exchange firsthand by checking out the live demo [here](https://boi-exchange-web.web.app/).
 Explore its features and functionalities to see how it can revolutionize book management and sharing.